carlosjimenezdiaz/GEX/README.md

 # Current_GEX
- Script to calculate Current Gamma Exposure of the MM
+ Script to calculate Current Gamma Exposure of the MM as well as Gamma Profile